Dekorationsartikel gehören nicht zum Leistungsumfang.

 Beschreibung

-In Be Different, New York Times bestselling author of Look Me in the Eye shares a new batch of endearing stories about his childhood, adolescence, and young adult years, giving the reader a rare window into the Autistic mind.
+The New York Times bestselling author of Look Me in the Eye shares endearing stories about his childhood, adolescence, and young adult years, offering a fascinating glimpse into an autistic mind and actionable advice for others struggling to fit in.

-In each story, he offers practical advice for anyone who feels "different" on how to improve the weak communication and social skills that keep so many people from taking full advantage of their often remarkable gifts.
+Now, in Be Different, he shares personal stories and offers practical advice for anyone who feels “different” on how to improve the weak communication and social skills that keep so many people from taking full advantage of their often remarkable gifts.
 With his trademark honesty and unapologetic eccentricity, Robison addresses questions like:

 • How to read others and follow their behaviors when in uncertain social situations